lukehouser/US-Covid-Cases/README.md

 ![count map](img/map2.png)

 The second map included is map2.html.
 This is a dot density map by U.S. county visualizing the number of cases by county.
 A feature of this map is that the user is able to click on an individual dot in order to see the exact number of cases.

+## Data

+The COVID-19 case/death data is from The New York Times.
+The population data used is from the 2018 ACS 5 year estimates.
+The U.S. County Shapefile was downloaded from the U.S. Census Bureau.
+The data has additionally been processed by Steven Bao and University of Washington Geog 458 TAs.